Simple Skillet Green Beans

-I originally shared this recipe on July 10th, 2015.
+I originally shared this technique for cooking green beans and simple recipe on July 10th, 2015.
 I have updated the text today.

 Table of contents